aymaneben595/Fifth-Project/README.md

 ---

 ✅ **In short:**
-This project combines **SQL-based ETL**, **Python-based feature engineering**, and **Power BI visualization** into one complete analytical solution — the same kind of workflow an HR or People Analytics professional would build to help a company understand its workforce and reduce attrition.
+This project combines **SQL-based ETL**, **Python-based feature engineering**, and **Power BI visualization** into one complete analytical solution — the kind of workflow a People Analytics professional would build to help a company understand its workforce and reduce attrition.